ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 );

-my $ingredients = apples,flour,sugar; # string | A comma-separated list of ingredients that the recipes should contain. my $number = 10; # double | The maximal number of recipes to return (between 1 and 100).
-Defaults to 10. my $limit_license = true; # boolean | Whether the recipes should have an open license that allows for displaying with proper attribution. my $ranking = 1; # double | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first. my $ignore_pantry = true; # boolean | Whether to ignore pantry ingredients such as water, salt, flour etc.
+my $ingredients = apples,flour,sugar; # string | A comma-separated list of ingredients that the recipes should contain. my $number = 10; # double | The maximum number of recipes to return (between 1 and 100).
+Defaults to 10. my $limit_license = true; # boolean | Whether the recipes should have an open license that allows display with proper attribution. my $ranking = 1; # double | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first. my $ignore_pantry = true; # boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc.

 eval {
     my $result = $api_instance->search_recipes_by_ingredients(ingredients => $ingredients, number => $number, limit_license => $limit_license, ranking => $ranking, ignore_pantry => $ignore_pantry);